dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 }, ...
 ```

 Open up your browser's development tools and display the console tab then click on a widget.
 Notice that an error is written to the console.
-To avoid an error, all event handlers must be defined once, such as via a method.
+To avoid an error, all event handlers must be defined once, normally via a method.

 {% instruction 'Restore the `onclick` property to its previous value.' %}